Description

 “Roll the Dice” Pragmatics Game

-Directions: Included on page.
-This is the most difficult activity in the packet.
-It is a generalization activity, and targets thinking of a problem & solution.
-The purpose is to think about the social scenarios that may arise before you are put a particular situation.
+A generalization activity that targets thinking of a problem & solution.
+The purpose is to think about the social scenarios that may arise before you are put in a particular situation.
+This is the most challenging activity in the packet.

 This is a digital product that will be available for download upon purchase.
 Due to the nature of this product, there are no returns.